tjworks/tapdata-docs-en/docs/cloud/faq/agent-installation.md

 ### How many agents need to be deployed?

-Just deploy an agent and make sure that the agent can communicate with the source/destination of the database.
+The installation of at least one Tapdata Agent is necessary to initiate and carry out the synchronization process.
+However, the exact number of agents required can vary based on specific business needs and requirements.

 ### Can multiple agents be deployed?

-Yes, you need to make sure that these agents can communicate with the source/destination of the database.
+Yes, you can deploy multiple agents.

 :::tip